The Misconceptions That Define Modeling—and the Truth Behind Them

 “Models never pay for anything.”

-The truth?
-Modeling is a business.
-Agencies sometimes advance expenses like comp cards, websites, test shoots, or model apartments, but those costs are always recouped from the model’s future earnings.
-Smaller markets may not advance anything at all, meaning models and their families must make the investment upfront.
+Modeling is a business, and like every business, it requires investment.
+Agencies may advance comp cards, websites, test shoots, or model apartments, but those costs are always recouped from the model’s future earnings.
+In smaller markets, models and families often cover these expenses upfront.

-Believing it’s all “free” leads to confusion and disappointment.
-The reality is: every model makes an investment in their career, one way or another.
+Believing it’s all “free” only sets the stage for disappointment.
+The truth: every model invests in their career, one way or another.

 “If you’re tall and pretty, you’ll get signed anywhere.”

-Height and beauty may get you noticed in your local market, but they don’t guarantee contracts in others.
-Agencies are looking for very specific requirements for their individual markets and client base.
+Height and beauty may get you noticed, but they don’t guarantee contracts.
+Agencies evaluate models against the specific requirements of their market and client base.

 “You’ll be successful and make money right away.”